micahpearlman/ZeroPhysics/README.md

 ```
 ## Examples

-### Hello World
+### Simple Example

 <img src="./hello-world.gif" width=480>

-Hello world is a simple example that creates a single "ball" and container box.
-The ball is dropped into the container and bounces around.
+Simple example with rendering that creates two balls and a container box.

 To run the example:
 ```bash